 Pupils take mock exams in January, at both core and extended levels.
 This helps us decide on the level of entry appropriate for each pupil for the Biology IGCSE exams in May and June.
 The course includes practical work, including laboratory based experiments, microscope work and field trips whenever possible.

 Those students who wish to pursue a scientific career such as medicine, dentistry, natural sciences, research or teaching will find the curriculum for Biology at A Level varied and fascinating.

 As pupils studying at an international school in Mallorca (Majorca), their bi-lingual education enables them to enter university in English or Spanish speaking countries.
 Courses can be taken for one year (AS) or two (AS and A2) as each year is examined separately.
 Topics covered include cells, nuclear division, biological molecules, membranes, transport, enzymes, genetic control, immunity and infectious diseases before the official exams start in May.

-The CIE A2 Biology course (9700) starts in September with respiration, photosynthesis and genetics.
+The CIE A2 course (9700) starts in September with respiration, photosynthesis and genetics.
 The winter term, with mock GCE examinations, includes selection and evolution, biodiversity and conservation and biotechnology.
 The official Biology A Level examinations are in May and June.
-The AS and A2 courses both involve practical work, including laboratory and microscope exercises and field work.
+The AS and A2 courses both involve practical work, including laboratory and microscope exercises.